dolthub/docs/content/interfaces/sql/README.md

 # SQL

-## Executing SQL
+## Running SQL queries

-There are two ways of executing SQL against your data repository:
+There are two ways to run SQL queries against your database:

 * `dolt sql` runs SQL queries from your shell
 * `dolt sql-server` starts a MySQL-compatible server